Dating a Spanish girl: 7 things you should know

 Of course it is!

-The amount of heartbreak I’ve been through because of Spanish girls and our cultural misunderstandings is truly mind-boggling.
+Listen: the amount of heartbreak I’ve been through because of Spanish girls and our cultural misunderstandings is truly mind-boggling.

 I’m shocked that I’m still – barely – hanging onto a shred of sanity, after all that.